jiasong18/Ant-Media-Server-Wiki/Step-by-Step-Guide-to-Build-WebRTC-Native-Android-App.md

 ```

 ### Implement MainActivity `onCreate` function
 Open the MainActivity and implement it as below.
 You should change `SERVER_URL` according to your Ant Media Server address.
 Secondly, the third parameters in the last line of the code below is `IWebRTCClient.MODE_PUBLISH` that publishes stream to the server.
 You can use `IWebRTCClient.MODE_PLAY` for playing stream and `IWebRTCClient.MODE_JOIN` for P2P communication.
-If token control is enabled, you should define 'tokenId' parameter
+If token control is enabled, you should define `tokenId` parameter

 ```java
 public class MainActivity extends AbstractWebRTCActivity {